Cray-HPE/docs-csm/glossary.md

 The [Slingshot](#slingshot) fabric consists of the switches, cables, ports, topology policy, and configuration settings for the Slingshot [High-Speed Network](#high-speed-network-hsn).

+## Firmware Action Service (FAS)

+The Firmware Action Service (FAS) provides an interface for managing firmware versions of Redfish-enabled hardware in the system.
+FAS interacts with the [Hardware State Manager (HSM)](#hardware-state-manager-hsm), device data, and image data in order to update firmware.

+* For more information on FAS, see [Update firmware with FAS](operations/firmware/Update_Firmware_with_FAS.md).
+* For more information on the FAS API, see [FAS API](api/firmware-action.md).

 ## Floor Standing CDU